TillJohanndeiter/evidence-quality-bert/ReadMe.md

 ## Contact

-If you have any feedback or an issue, please contact me at till.johanndeiter@web.de
+If you have any feedback or an issue, please contact me at till.johanndeiter (at) web.de